Nique1/DatabaseServerMetrics/README.md

 - Disk usage
 - Memory usage

-All of the metrics will be printed to the Excel file in the path you provided earlier.
+All metrics will be printed to the Excel file in the path you provided earlier.
+If the path already exists, the new file will be appended with 1,2,3, etc.

 ### That's all! :)